 FAQ 2: I have been told it's dangerous to keep my old root-canal treated tooth.
 Is that true?
 What should I do?

-There is a line of thinking among many dentists in the holistic community that root canals are necessarily "bad" and should be removed if you have them and never done if you need one...
+There is a line of thinking among many dentists in the holistically oriented community that root canals are necessarily "bad" and should be removed if you have them and never done if you need one...
 Well, that's fine if there's some reasonable alternative.
 Sometimes there is.... and sometimes there is not !

 Before you let any dentist remove any of your teeth - possibly making you a dental cripple - check out what treatment options are being offered following the tooth (or teeth) removal and see if what is offered makes sense to you.....Always remember, it's YOUR body, and only YOU can decide what's right for it !
 Don't wait until AFTER the teeth are extracted to find out that you don't like the options!!!!
 It's too late then!